xyzzer/WinRTXamlToolkit/ReadMe.md

 A set of controls, extensions and helper classes for [Windows Runtime XAML](http://en.wikipedia.org/wiki/Windows_Runtime_XAML_Framework) applications.

 ### Project Status
+The development of WinRT XAML Toolkit slowed down around 2013 with only a few limited updates and a complete freeze around 2018 as work and life took over, some parts were replaced by things like WinUI, UWP Community Toolkit or other, better supported libraries.
-The development of the project has kind of slowed down in 2013.
-I'm still hoping to speed it up, but I can't promise anything.
-I have a notebook with tons of ideas and a backlog of bugs and questions to fix.
+I have a notebook with tons of ideas and a backlog of bugs to fix the I haven't looked at in about a decade.
 At this stage I would try cross-referencing questions here with [Stack Overflow](http://stackoverflow.com/questions/tagged/winrt-xaml-toolkit) to increase the change of getting an answer.
-If you see a bug that needs fixed - you should try fixing it yourself.
-I'll happily take a pull request to include it here and publish a fixed version to NuGet.
+If you see a bug that needs fixing - you will most likely need to fix it yourself.
+I might consider a pull request and publish an update to NuGet with fixes and improvements.

+Currently (2024) looking into updating some of it for WinUI3 to use some of the tools in other projects.
+Use the release/UWP branch if you need to look at the UWP version code.

+Most of the information below has not been updated since about 2015.

 ### Disclaimer
 This project is not managed by Microsoft.
 Its coordinator is currently employed by Microsoft, but the project has mostly been developed earlier and continues to be developed outside of work hours.